Job growth is found to be no cure for a community's poverty

 Additionally, living in neighborhoods with many two-parent families improves the likelihood of emerging from poverty— even when someone was raised by a single parent.
 Mobility is often greater for children who come from neighborhoods with higher-priced housing.
 And it's generally better when a high proportion of adults in a neighborhood are working, according to the analysis by Chetty; economists Nathaniel Hendren of Harvard and John Friedman of Brown University; and researchers Sonya Porter and Maggie Jones of the Census Bureau.

+"It has been a surprising finding," Hendren said.
+"Places that have a lot of job growth don't tend to be places that are better to grow up in."

 In the two decades that ended in 2010, the Atlanta and Charlotte areas were flooded with jobs.
-But many of the people hired were moving to these areas, so people from poorer neighborhoods essentially got cut out of the boom.
+Yet many of those positions appear to have skipped over the residents who were born in those cities' poorer neighborhoods.
+The jobs were instead filled by college graduates who had moved to the South.
+At the same time, mobility worsened in neighborhoods with a high concentration of African-Americans.

 Metro Pittsburgh, on the other hand, lost jobs between 1990 and 2010, yet its residents' economic mobility improved as the area became a nexus for college graduates working in technology and health care.